cri-o/cri-o/docs/crio.conf.5.md

   Path to directory for container attach sockets.

 **bind_mount_prefix**=""
-  The prefix to use for the source of the bind mounts.
+  A prefix to use for the source of the bind mounts.
+This option would be useful when running CRI-O in a container and the / directory on the host is mounted as /host in the container.
+Then if CRI-O runs with the --bind-mount-prefix=/host option, CRI-O would add the /host directory to any bind mounts it hands over to CRI.
+If Kubernetes asked to have /var/lib/foobar bind mounted into the container, then CRI-O would bind mount /host/var/lib/foobar.
+Since CRI-O itself is running in a container with / or the host mounted on /host, the container would end up with /var/lib/foobar from the host mounted in the container rather than /var/lib/foobar from the CRI-O container.

 **read_only**=false
   If set to true, all containers will run in read-only mode.